 Sam Stewart is a woman of many talents.
 She’s a pharmacist at Fort Worth’s John Peter Smith Hospital while also running her popular fashion blog, Style of Sam.
 She and her husband, known to fans as “Mr. S.,” settled in Fort Worth’s Tanglewood neighborhood.
 They thought it would be a great place to raise their family—and they weren’t disappointed.
-Tanglewood has been a happy home for Mom, Dad, 6-year-old “Little M” and 4-year-old “Baby M.”
+Tanglewood has been a happy home for Mom, Dad, and adopted children “Little M” and “Baby M.”

 Tillery Park is another neighborhood favorite.
 It has a smaller playground for younger kids.
 So you could take both a younger child and an older child, because it has both types of playgrounds at that park.
 And it’s fenced in, which is nice.

 C: How does your family cool off on summer days?

 SS: We love Forest Park Pool.
 There’s a very shallow end, and then it splits off to a deeper end.
 Everyone in the community goes there.
 And the splash area with the fountains at Sundance Square.
 The water disappears into the ground, and kids try to chase the water.

 C: What are some ways your family gives back to the community?

 SS: One of my favorite places is the Tarrant Area Food Bank.
 They have wonderful programs.
 They have one where executive chefs teach people in the community to cook.
 And the participants get internships in local restaurants, and Tarrant Area Food Bank partners with other organizations to help them with resumes and job interview skills.
 It’s amazing.

 Also, we like to donate to the Center for Transforming Lives.
 They help women and children in Tarrant County break the cycle of poverty.

 C: How did you and your husband meet?